JetBrains/guide/site/java/tutorials/getting-started-intellij-idea/testing-code/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ky-LGO0_iq4" >
 </iframe>

-You can use (**⇧⌘T** | **Ctrl+Shift+T**) to Navigate to Test and if IntelliJ IDEA can find a Test file that it thinks tests that file based on the name of your class it will navigate there.
+You can use <kbd>⌘⇧T</kbd> (macOS) / <kbd>Ctrl+Shift+T</kbd> (Windows/Linux) to Navigate to Test and if IntelliJ IDEA can find a Test file that it thinks tests that file based on the name of your class it will navigate there.
 If there isn't a test file that IntelliJ IDEA can find, it will suggest creating a test and can add some of the code constructs for the tests as well.